gabrielhsdev/gabrielhsdev/README.md

 # Hello, I'm Gabriel Henrique! 👨‍💻

 👋 Welcome to my GitHub profile!
-I'm a software developer based in Brazil, passionate about creating innovative solutions with cutting-edge technologies.
+I'm a passionate software developer based in Brazil, dedicated to creating innovative solutions with cutting-edge technologies.

-## Summary 🚀
+## About Me 🚀

-I'm a versatile software developer passionate about crafting robust solutions with a diverse tech stack.
-Proficient in languages like PHP, JavaScript (Node.js, TypeScript), Python, and experienced in building intuitive and scalable applications using my skills.
+I'm a versatile software developer with a strong passion for crafting robust solutions across various technologies.
+I thrive in environments that challenge me to apply my skills creatively.

 ## Key Skills 💼

-- **Languages**: PHP, JavaScript, Typescript, NodeJS, Python, Java, C++
+- **Languages**: PHP, JavaScript TypeScript, Python, C++
-- **Frameworks and Libraries**: React.js, Next.js, Tailwind CSS, Chakra UI, Flask, Docker
+- **Frameworks and Libraries**: React.js, Next.js, Laravel, MUI, Tailwind CSS
 - **Database**: MySQL, Firebase, SQLite
+- **Other Technologies**: HTML, CSS, Bootstrap, Flask, Docker, JEST, Vitest

+## Projects and Experience 🔧

+- Developed applications using React.js, Next.js,  Laravel, PHP, C++, Python
+- Proficient in building responsive interfaces with Tailwind CSS and Bootstrap.
+- Experienced in backend development with Laravel, PHP, and Python frameworks like Flask.
+- Familiar with database management systems including MySQL, Firebase, and SQLite.
-- **API Experience**: RESTful API development and consumption
+- Skilled in API development and integration, focusing on RESTful architecture.

+## Interests 🌟

+I have a keen interest in C++ and Python programming languages, constantly exploring new ways to leverage them in software development.

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=gabrielhsdev&layout=compact)